alkoclick/alkoclick.github.io/words/Writing Pull Request descriptions.md

 ## Introduction
 In December 2024, fellow engineer Alice Rum and I organised an event titled "Pull Request Awards" in Miro.
 The overall style was a light-hearted take on "Academy Awards but for Code".
 During that event, I also wrote [Thoughts from reading 1000 iac Pull Requests in one day](Thoughts%20from%20reading%201000%20iac%20Pull%20Requests%20in%20one%20day.md).
+This process obviously got me thinking a lot about Pull Requests, the purposes they serve, and what makes one "good", however one defines that.

 This piece is focused on the descriptions of pull requests, why they are meaningful, and how to improve them.
 We shall speak very little of code quality itself, because that's the domain of each language.